 Back to ECOSYSTEM

+Both artists use their body as a primary vehicle of expression.
+Alex starting from a conceptual art background and Qinmin Liu starting from traditional dance.
 Alex Nichols is born in the US and Qinmin is born in China.
 Both female artist looking at the way identity is formed by culture.
-How is our identity challenged and freed in another culture?
-On June 3 2017 Alex and Qinmin set their rafts in the San Francisco bay, as a performance.
+On June 3 2016 Alex and Qinmin set their rafts in the San Francisco bay, as a performance.
 Together with eight kayakers they set out at Pier 40 with their plexiglass boxes and eight foot rafts on the San Francisco Bay.
 Each female artist inhabiting the invisible elements of who they are.

 Thanks for your participation!